AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 The `AdminAdobeIms` module is responsible for the Adobe Commerce/Adobe IMS integration.
 After setting up the new project and copying your organization ID, client ID, and client secret, you can enable the `AdminAdobeIms` module.

 Enter `bin/magento admin:adobe-ims enable`.
-You are prompted to enter the following credentials.
+You are prompted to enter the following parameters.
 Use the values that were generated during project creation.

 * Organization ID
 * Client ID
 * Client secret
+* 2FA enabled

 Adobe Commerce displays a message to report that enablement succeeded or failed.